Skip to main content

 Removal of Underwriting Authority from a Coverholder on Short Notice

-Typically, binding authorities provide for notice periods of three months, or longer, if the parties wish to bring the binding authority to an early close.
+Binding authorities and coverholder appointment agreements should provide for a notice of termination to enable the parties to bring the binding authority to a close before expiry.
 This notice period is important as it allows the coverholder to continue to offer cover to policyholders and maintain continuity while it seeks replacement capacity.

-In exceptional circumstances a managing agent may need to require that a coverholder ceases underwriting immediately or on short notice either by removing their underwriting authority or terminating the binder entirely.
-Any circumstance where underwriting authority is withdrawn without use of the full notice period set out in the binder is considered to be a removal of underwriting authority on short notice.
-This includes changing the level of authority granted to the coverholder to ‘prior submit’.
+Any circumstance where underwriting authority is withdrawn without use of the full notice period set out in the binding authority constitutes a removal of underwriting authority on short notice.
+This includes immediate termination in line with the binding authority terms or changing the level of authority granted to the coverholder to ‘prior submit’.

-Prior to a managing agent taking any steps that would have the effect of substantially terminating the underwriting authority of a coverholder at a date earlier than provided for in the binding authority (either the natural expiry of the binding authority or the end of a notice period) then the managing agent must first refer the proposal to Lloyd’s.
+1. Prior to a managing agent taking any steps that would have the effect of substantially terminating the underwriting authority of a coverholder on short notice, the managing agent should notify Lloyd’s.
 This includes any proposal to terminate for breach or to reduce underwriting authority to ‘prior submit’.
+If in exceptional circumstances, it is necessary to remove underwriting authority without first notifying Lloyd’s the managing agent may terminate underwriting authority and notify Lloyd’s as soon as practicable.